deenice171/booapi/README.md

   }
 }
 ```

+## Authorization

+Once authenticated, the user will get a hashed token.
+On every API request thereafter, authorization header must be set.
+Eg.

+Authorization: 'Bearer xxxxxx' where xxxxxx is the token received from the login success response.

 ## Options

 The API currently supports MongoDB and Postgres.
 The database configuration is in the .env file and is read in bu the index.ts file.